martinsson/Specification-kata/README.md

 ## Credits
 The first person to introduce me to this type of exercice (without tooling) was Gojko Adzic.
 He uses games like BlackJack and Poker.
 Those are good subjects as most of use think that we know the rules, only to discover that actually there are many variations, so it's a good idea to discuss it beforehand.

+## Notes
-* Note that while I mention TDD I dont specifically target low level tests, in fact for almost every feature the list of examples will be translated into a mix of high and low level tests.
+\* While I mention TDD I dont specifically target low level tests, in fact for almost every feature the list of examples will be translated into a mix of high and low level tests.
 Often this is called BDD (Behavior Driven Development) or specification by example.
 And it does not require any technology at all, a whiteboard or a text editor will suffice.
 And this is the activity that will be practised in this kata